thde/rtorrent_exporter/README.md

       --web.telemetry-path="/metrics"
                              Path under which to expose metrics.
       --rtorrent.scrape-uri="http://localhost/RPC2"
-                             URI on which to scrape rtorrent.
+                             URI on which to scrape rTorrent.
+Use http://user:pass@host.com to supply basic auth credentials.
-      --rtorrent.ssl-verify  Flag that enables SSL certificate verification for the scrape URI --rtorrent.timeout=5s  Timeout for trying to get stats from rtorrent.
+      --rtorrent.ssl-verify  Flag that enables SSL certificate verification for the scrape URI.
+      --rtorrent.timeout=5s  Timeout for trying to get stats from rtorrent.
       --log.level=info       Only log messages with the given severity or above.
 One of: [debug, info, warn, error] --log.format=logfmt    Output format of log messages.
 One of: [logfmt, json]